Dee-6777/RedHat-tasks/Go Task-2/readme.md

 ## Conclusion :

 ```
-As long as the Time Complexity is concerned, the math/rand and crypto/rand almost consumes same amount of time.
+After running all the solutions we can say that, as long as the Time Complexity is concerned, the math/rand and crypto/rand almost consumes same amount of time.
 But we cannot use math/rand in every case because :

 Math.random() is implemented using a pseudo-random number generator (PRNG).
 This means that the random number is derived from an internal state, mangled by a deterministic algorithm for every new random  number.